Learn more about the career journeys of recent MCSI alumni and how their experiences with the center have benefited them in their professional lives.

 Lucy is a former sustainability intern with Mascaro Center for Sustainable Innovation.

-Nicole earned a PhD in Bioengineering from Pitt in 2016.
+Nicole earned her PhD in Bioengineering from Pitt in 2016.

 In her own words: